Why is it that most trailblazing enterprises are assailed by doubters, skeptics, and naysayers?

 Myth #2: It’s too cold to grow tea in the US

-Climatic variation in the continental US is unquestionably extreme.
-A winter’s day in Detroit, for instance, could easily be 80°F colder than on that same day in Miami while Wichita and Washington, DC could have an equivalent contrast.
+For instance, a winter’s day in Detroit could easily be 80°F colder than that same day in Miami, while Wichita and Washington, DC, could have an equivalent contrast.

-On one end of the tolerance range, C. sinensis thrives in tropical regions with mild climates.
+On one end of the tolerance range, tea thrives in tropical regions with mild climates.
 For example, tea gardens are sprouting up all over the tropical paradise of Hawaii.

 Tea farmers in other temperate regions such as Turkey, Georgia (the nation-state), and South Korea have also nurtured cultivars that can pass relatively unscathed through winter stress.

 Moreover, growers in these cooler regions have developed plant-insulating covers and air-circulating fans to protect against hard frost.
-US tea growers would do well to study these technologies; progress is already being made in developing cold-tolerant cultivars of tea for US farms.
+US tea growers would do well to study these technologies, and progress is already being made in developing cold-tolerant cultivars of tea for US farms.

 I probably would not try tea gardening where the upper six inches or so of the earth freezes hard or where snow sticks to plant foliage for several consecutive days after a storm.
-Such a limitation tends to occur in US plant hardiness zones 6 and lower.
+Such a limitation tends to occur in USDA plant hardiness zones 6 and lower.

 Bottom line: Many cultivars of tea camellia are cold-hardy and there is already technology available for mitigating the effects of freezing temperatures.
 US growers should push the limits on tea’s supposed growing restrictions.

-Anyone who has spent a summer’s day on the Gulf coast can appreciate how stressful a normal 93°F day can be.
+Anyone who has spent a summer’s day on the Gulf coast can appreciate how stressful an ordinary 93°F day can be.
 And if you live in a desert area, it’s not only hot but also very dry.

 For example, I have seen daytime temperatures at or above 95°F induce yellowing of leaves which in turn weakens plant defenses against blights such as anthracnose.

 So this much is true: throughout much of the US, high heat is no joke.

 US tea farmers can deploy temporary, artificial shade during heatwaves.
-Hoop house structures for cold protection can be converted to shade houses with fabrics of varying levels of light transmission.
+Hoop-house structures for cold protection can be converted to shade houses with fabrics of varying levels of light transmission.